HomeServicesOfAmerica/respondable/README.md

 ## Documentation

-### respondable
+### Summary
-- Parameters: `breakpoints`,  `callback`, and `priority`
-- Returns: `destroy`, a function that will remove registered listeners when invoked.

-Creates a MediaQueryObjectList for each media query in `breakpoints`.
+Creates a MediaQueryList for each media query in `breakpoints`.
 A query becoming active or inactive will invoke `callback`.
 The callback will also be invoked upon initialization.
 Callback will receive all of the values associated with the active media queries.

-#### breakpoints <object>
+### Parameters
+* **breakpoints** (object)
   - Keys: Must be media queries excluding the leading characters `@media` as per [matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) specs.
   - Values: Consumers discretion.
 Strings are recommended.

-#### callback <function>
+* **callback** (function)
   - Parameter: `active`

-Invoked when a query becomes active or inactive and also when the instance is first initialized. `active` is of type Array and populated with each value (from `breakpoints`) corresponding to a matching query (from `breakpoints`).
+  - Invoked when a query becomes active or inactive and also when the instance is first initialized. `active` is of type Array and populated with each value (from `breakpoints`) corresponding to a matching query (from `breakpoints`).

-### priority <array> - OPTIONAL
+* **priority** (array)
+  - Optional argument.
+Mainly useful in configurations that contain competing breakpoints (multiple active at a time).

-- Each item in this array must correspond to a value in the breakpoints object.
-There may be no duplicates and each value in the breakpoints object must be accounted for.
+  - Each item in this array must correspond to a value in the breakpoints object and there may be no duplicates.
 The precedence of each item is dependent on the array's order.
 The lower the array index of an item is, the higher the priority.

-###### Example for non-competing breakpoints:
+### Returns
+* **destroy** (function)
+  - A function that will unregister the breakpoint listeners for the instance that returned it.
+  - Returns true if unregistration was successful, false for subsequent calls and failure.

+## Examples

+#### Non-competing breakpoints:
 ```js
 const breakpointObject = {
   'screen and (max-width: 413px)': 'smallest',